Wesxdz/kahlo-yawn/_posts/tofu.md

 *Generate another image of tofu plushie.
 Make it more angry-sexy, kinda witty eyerolling, a tease.
 Unhinged detective tofu.
 Just More Tofu...*
 ![Just More Tofu](/assets/blog/tofu/tofu_emoji.webp)

 *0002* - Yeah It's Another Tofu.
 What Are You Gonna Do, Slap My Smart Ass?
+(TOFU)

 ![Spank](/assets/blog/tofu/spank.webp)